dmbarbour/wikilon/docs/Runtime.md

 Probably common object types, now and later:

 * programs, sequences of words and values
-* small natural numbers
+* small natural numbers, maybe small ints
 * `[[B]A]` partial binding of programs
 * `[[Hd][Tl]:]` list and tree structures
 * `[[A] inR]` optional values, potentially
 * texts, binaries, arrays (logically lists)
-* labels and labeled data (records, variants)
+* short texts or labels, labeled data
 * unboxed vectors and matrices for math

 I can use a few tag bits per pointer to discriminate a useful subset of values.
 This is mostly important for *small* objects, such as two-word cons cells where an extra word for the header would constitute 50% overhead.
 Larger objects can afford a header word, and need one anyway to distinguish types.

 Distinguishing actions from blocks could be useful for fast bind, static linking, and arity checking for lazy link.
-Optimizing bind and linked lists via basic 'cons' cells should be very effective for lightweight code and data types.
+Optimizing bind and linked lists via basic 'cons' cells should be very effective for lightweight code and certain data types (trees, maps).
+Optimizing bind is less important for compiled code, but still useful.

+My original ideas called for use of 'linear' objects, for example so we can update an array in place.

 Intriguingly, I could probably keep bind-based cons cells in the 'linear' space to ensure .
 But list-based cons cells would probably be held in the shared space.